maeddes/abstracts/README.md

 # Current abstracts for presentations/talks/classes available for delivery

-All sessions can be given in English or German (German sessions with "DE" extension).
+All sessions can be given in English or German.
 Lenght of session varies from 30 to 60 minutes and are suitable mostly for conference talks or meetups.